 - Improper employee classification

-It is not uncommon for a company to try and skirt the FLSA by labeling an employee “exempt,” or claiming that an employee is “management” or serves in a supervisory capacity.
+It is not uncommon for a company to try and skirt the FLSA by labeling an employee “exempt,” claiming that an employee is “management,” or suggesting he or she serves in a supervisory capacity.
 Some companies may even label employees as “contract” workers or subcontractors in an attempt to avoid paying fair wages and overtime.
 Key provisions in the FLSA prohibit this type of behavior and offer protections to workers who have been unfairly treated.

-If you believe you have been cheated out of fair compensation or if wages are being withheld from you, Jonathan Sar and Sean Leventhal are here to help.
+If you believe you have been cheated out of fair compensation or if wages are being withheld from you, our Denver employment attorneys are here to help.
 Use the contact form on this page or give us a call to schedule a free consultation and learn more.